 But to efficiently and effectively manage your business, a well thought out strategy is needed.
 If only because of limited resources.

-Fragmented media, difficult to reach consumer segments, and internationalization are just a few factors that make brand building an increasingly complicated and expensive activity.
+Fragmented media, difficult to reach consumer segments, and internationalisation are just a few factors that make brand building an increasingly complicated and expensive activity.
 Kim Cramer PhD, co-founder of BR-ND, wrote a handy booklet named '10 Things you need to know about brand portfolio' on how deliberate management of brand portfolios can support the performance of organisations.
 It explains the basic principles of brand portfolio thinking and shows which considerations precede an efficient and effective strategy.
 If you are a brand owner or consultant, this booklet will provide you with insights to think about and tools to bring into practice.